snowplow/iglu-scala-client/README.md

 ## Usage

-Primary entity for working with Iglu Scala Client is `com.snowplowanalytics.iglu.client.Resolver`.
+Primary entity for working with Iglu Scala Client is `com.snowplowanalytics.iglu.client.resolver.Resolver`.
 Resolver companion object has `parse` method which allows you to create Resolver instance from **[resolver configuration][resolver-config]**.
 Second working method is `lookupSchema`, receiving Schema key as String or directly `com.snowplowanalytics.iglu.SchemaKey` object, this method traverse all configured repositories trying to find Schema by its key.